rickbsgu/rickb-recipes/recipes/sausage-and-peppers.md

 image: "Sausage and Peppers_l.png"
 slug: "sausage-and-peppers"
 ---
+### Description
 This is definitely the "Americanized" version of the dish.
-If you order it in Italy, you won't see any of the ingredients – they're all mixed up in the sauce.
+If you order it in Italy, you won't see any of the ingredients on the plate &ndash; they're all mixed up in the sauce.

 I like lumpy stuff in my pasta sauce, and this dish definitely fits the bill.

 The rosemary is the interesting ingredient, here.
-You need to be a bit careful with the quantity – it can overpower the garlic!
+You need to be a bit careful with the quantity &ndash; it can overpower the garlic!

 ### Prep